theawesomew/OzLang/README.md

 # OzLang
-An esoteric language comprised entirely of Australian slang
+An esoteric functional programming language comprised entirely of Australian